AadityaKGupta/PGLife/README.md

-Here's an improved README file for the PG Life project on GitHub:

----

 # PG Life

 PG Life is a user-friendly web application designed to simplify finding and managing PG (Paying Guest) accommodations.
 The platform provides a streamlined interface for PG owners and potential tenants, making it easier to list and discover available properties.